highcharts/highcharts-vue/README.md

 }
 ```
 *NOTE:*
-*If you would like to use Highcharts-Vue wrapper by attaching it using `<script>` tag in your `<head>` section of HTML document, of course it is possible and you should use one of .js file from `dist/script-tag` of this package directory.
+*If you would like to use Highcharts-Vue wrapper by attaching it using `<script>` tag in your `<head>` section of HTML document, of course it is possible and you should use one of .js files from `dist` of this package directory.
 After that, the `HighchartsVue` object should be available from `window` scope.
 Here is the example with this way of implementation: [JSFiddle example](https://jsfiddle.net/BlackLabel/ukc2kqnb/)*

 ### Configure